Please read these Terms and Conditions. They provide clarification for us both in the unlikely event of a dispute arising.

 You acknowledge that all sample copy displayed on this site is copyright the commissioning company or Big Lessons Limited, and is displayed for your research only.
 You may not copy or adapt any item, in whole or part, for any use whatsoever, save in a presentation whose purpose is to demonstrate to a client or colleague the nature of our work with a view to gaining approval to commission us.

 17) Our collaboration with other copywriters

-When you contract with us to write copy for you, you acknowledge that we may, from time to time, engage the services of other competent professional copywriters to help us deliver all or part of the work which you require.
-In such a case, we undertake to review and amend the work before it is presented to you, and to ensure that the work is of the quality and professionalism you would expect had we written it in its entirety.
+When you contract with us to write copy for you, you acknowledge that we may, in rare and exceptional circumstances but at our discretion, engage the services of other experienced professional copywriters to help us deliver all or part of the work which you require.
+In such a case, we undertake to review and amend as required the work before it is presented to you, and to ensure that the work is of the same quality and professionalism it would be expected to exhibit if written in its entirety by us.